Whistle Pig

 ★ "Whistle pig" is an authentic Appalachian nickname for the groundhog.
 The animal gives a shrill whistle as a warning, which earned it the name. ★

-Documented in the Dictionary of American Regional English and Appalachian dialect studies.
-The term "whistle pig" dates back to the 19th century in the Southern Appalachians, passed down through generations of hunters and farmers.
+Noted in Appalachian dialect studies, the term "whistle pig" dates back to the 19th century in the Southern Appalachians, passed down through generations of hunters and farmers.

 Still widely heard in Appalachia and surrounding regions.
 Outside the South people usually call it a groundhog or woodchuck, but "whistle pig" is instantly recognizable to locals.